 Level q v m $\log_2 \cos t$

-Ι 256 72 46 108
+I 256 72 46 112

-III 256 112 72 172
+III 256 112 72 173

-V 256 148 96 216
+V 256 148 96 220

+of SMQ is based on some heuristics.
+Therefore, we also provide experimental evidence backing up our claims.

 5.1 Probability of SMQ having a solution

 First, let us consider the probability of a random SMQ system to be solvable.
-As explained in Section 3, when faced with the problem of finding a preimage of a vector t, the setup of the attack does not allow for any choice of the assignment of the variables in \mathbf{x}m .
-If the corresponding polynomial system does not have a solution, the only option an attacker has is to search for another weak target t.
+As explained in Section 3, when faced with the problem of finding a preimage of a vector $\mathbf{t}$ , the setup of the attack does not allow for any choice of the assignment of the variables in $\mathbf{x}m$ .
+If the corresponding polynomial system does not have a solution, the only option an attacker has is to search for another weak target $\mathbf{t}$ .
 As a result, the probability of an SMQ instance having a solution intervenes in the asymptotic complexity of the attack, and we need to obtain an estimate of this probability.

 As the systems are structured, we can not use existing theoretical analysis to derive the probability, and thus we take an experimental approach.
 We generate and solve many instances of the SMQ problem for different values of n and for q fixed as in the parameters of MQ-Sign.
-We find empirically that such an SMQ instance has a 0.63 chance to have a solution, independent of $n \ge 3$.
+We find empirically that such an SMQ instance has a 0.63 chance to have a solution, independent of $n \geq 3$ .
 The first row in Table 5 shows the number of runs that we performed for a given n, and the second row shows the derived probability, averaged over all runs.
-The results were consistent, and we use this empirically obtained probability to calculate the overall complexity of the forgery attack.
+The results

 Table 5.
 Probability of a random SMQ(n, 256) system having a solution.